 Local Authorities (LA's) are required to set up procedures for dealing with certain types of complaints, for example, complaints about, collective worship in a school or school transport.
 The GB's complaints procedure does not replace the arrangements made for those types of complaint which are dealt with under a separate regime.

-All complaints not concerning Religious Education (RE), Collective worship and other exceptions as detailed in Appendix B, should be handled via the school complaints procedure.
+All complaints concerning RE or Collective worship should be handled via the school complaints procedure.
 If the complainant remains dissatisfied after Stage 4, further procedural advice can be found in Appendix A.